 4. Do one thing each week for yourself

 It’s so easy to get lost in the semester to the point where you haven’t done any of the things you love to do for months.
 Hobbies such as painting, writing, reading (for leisure), even watching a movie should still be included in your weekly routine.
 Put a few hours in your diary for yourself every week.
 Self-care Sunday anyone?

 5. Plan your meals

 The difference between eating healthily and eating junk is planning.
-Prepping some of your meals at home is going to help you save money and will give you the proper fuel your body needs.
+And if you don’t want to book one of our new accommodation & meal packages, then prepping some of your meals at home is going to help you save money and will give you the proper fuel your body needs.
 Make a list at the start of the week of what meals you’re going to cook, and allow yourself a treat every now and then.
 You can even prepare your meals in advance and take advantage of your freezer, just pop in the fridge to defrost the night before you want to eat your meal.
 It’ll make better brain food and will be budget-friendly.

 6. Save some cash